EndPointCorp/end-point-blog/2019/12/27/from-dev-to-pm.html.md

 How do you manage an e-commerce client?
 How do you manage an e-commerce project?
-How do you manage engineers / developers for an e-commerce project.
+How do you manage engineers / developers for an e-commerce project?

 An answer for each of the above is always: "It depends".
 (or maybe more familiarly for Perl devs [TIMTOWTDI](https://en.wikipedia.org/wiki/There%27s_more_than_one_way_to_do_it))